BeeFit: Fitness & Wellness

 Explanation & Evidence

 The key is a moderate calorie deficit of roughly 300 to 500 calories below maintenance.
 This provides enough energy for muscle repair while still forcing your body to tap into fat stores.
-A systematic review and network meta-analysis published in Frontiers in Nutrition found that combining moderate‑ and low‑intensity resistance or aerobic exercise with caloric restriction optimizes fat loss while preserving lean body mass, making it a superior strategy for body composition improvement.
+A 2025 Frontiers in Nutrition network meta-analysis found that combining caloric restriction with resistance or aerobic exercise helps optimize fat loss while preserving lean body mass: exercise during caloric restriction review.

 Analysis & Application